-- (1) generate annual income (including franking credits) that exceeds the gross income of the Benchmark; and - (2) outperform (after fees) the Benchmark in total return terms including franking credits over each full investment cycle (typically 3 to 5 years).
+- 1. generate annual income (including franking credits) that exceeds the gross income of the Benchmark; and - outperform (after fees) the Benchmark in total return terms including franking credits over each full investment cycle (typically 3 to 5 years).

-We are pleased that the Company has exceeded its income objective for the year ended 30 June 2023, and has also exceeded its income objective while maintaining the total return at Benchmark levels since inception.
+We are pleased that the Company has exceeded its income objective for the year ended 30 June 2024 while matching the Benchmark's total return, and has also exceeded its income objective while maintaining the total return at Benchmark levels since inception.
 The Company remains actively positioned to seek superior income and franking returns whilst also being able to allocate to companies that are expected to provide solid capital returns.

-The Company's net profit after income tax for the year was \$57,363,000, compared to a loss of \$12,862,000 in the prior corresponding period.
-This result is largely explained by markets recovering from falls in the second half of the 2022 financial year where global inflationary pressures and rising interest rates had commenced their impact.
-The Board is monitoring market conditions closely and will continue to manage the Company's capital in a manner appropriate to the prevailing economic circumstances.
+The Company's net profit after income tax for the year was \$65,941,000, compared to a profit of \$57,363,000 in the prior corresponding period.
+The broader share market performed strongly during the year with the Company's investments matching the Benchmark total return of 13.6%, while exceeding the income of the Benchmark by 2.6%.

+While these results are very pleasing, the Board is monitoring market conditions closely and will continue to manage the Company's capital in a manner appropriate to the prevailing economic circumstances.